Zhao Boshi: Kickboxing career

-Boshi made his professional debut against Yusuke Kojima at Wu Lin Feng 2018: World Championship Yichun on May 19, 2018.
+Zhao made his professional debut against Yusuke Kojima at Wu Lin Feng 2018: World Championship Yichun on May 19, 2018.
 He won the fight by a second-round knockout.
-Boshi next faced Michel Olensky at Wu Lin Feng 2018: China vs Netherlands & Russia on June 16, 2018.
+Zhao next faced Michel Olensky at Wu Lin Feng 2018: China vs Netherlands & Russia on June 16, 2018.
 He won the fight by unanimous decision.

-Boshi made three appearances with ONE Championship soon after his debut, competing in the ONE Hero Series.
+Zhao made three appearances with ONE Championship soon after his debut, competing in the ONE Hero Series.
 He would notch two victories with the promotion, unanimous decision wins against Liu Hai Yang at ONE Hero Series August on August 26, 2019 and Huang Shuailu at ONE Hero Series December on December 16, 2019, while suffering one loss at the hands of Zhang Tao at ONE Hero Series November on November 18, 2019.

-Boshi faced Spyro Besiri at Wu Lin Feng 2019: WLF in Manila on October 23, 2019.
+Zhao faced Spyro Besiri at Wu Lin Feng 2019: WLF in Manila on October 23, 2019.
 He won the fight by technical knockout, after Besiri injured his right hand midway through the final round.

-Boshi took part in the 2020 Wu Lin Feng -60 kg Championship Tournament, which was held on November 14, 2020.
+Zhao took part in the 2020 Wu Lin Feng -60 kg Championship Tournament, which was held on November 14, 2020.
 Although he was able to beat Zhao Jiangfeng by unanimous decision in the quarterfinals of the one-day tournament, he himself lost the semifinal bout against the eventual tournament winner Zhang Lanpei by unanimous decision.

-Boshi faced Zhang Lanpei at Wu Lin Feng 2021: World Contender League 1st Stage on March 27, 2021, in his first fight of the year.
+Zhao faced Zhang Lanpei at Wu Lin Feng 2021: World Contender League 1st Stage on March 27, 2021, in his first fight of the year.
 He won the fight by unanimous decision.
-Boshi next faced Yang Hua at Wu Lin Feng 2021: World Contender League 4th Stage on May 29, 2021.
+Zhao next faced Yang Hua at Wu Lin Feng 2021: World Contender League 4th Stage on May 29, 2021.
 He won the fight by unanimous decision.
 The pair fought a rematch at Wu Lin Feng 2021: WLF in Tangshan on September 25, 2021.
-Boshi prevailed once again, winning the fight by unanimous decision.
+Zhao prevailed once again, winning the fight by unanimous decision.